fedeghe/malta-graphviz/README.md

 `graphviz` is a mandatory dependency (`brew install graphwiz`).

 Parameters :
-    - cmd : one among 'dot','neato','twopi','circo','fdp','sfdp','patchwork','osage' (default : 'dot')
+    - **cmd** : one among 'dot','neato','twopi','circo','fdp','sfdp','patchwork','osage' (default : 'dot')
-    - options : refer to dot manual (`man dot`)
+    - **options** : refer to dot manual (`man dot`)
-    - outName : the output file path name
+    - **outName** : the output file path name
-    - files ? : not needed since the `files` parameter You might refer into the dot manual here is the single malta template which is expected to contain the right syntax
+    - _files_ ? : not needed since the `files` parameter You might refer into the dot manual here is the single malta template which is expected to contain the right syntax

-Sample usage:
+Note that the malta output template file will be deleted automatically.

-In the .json file :
+Sample usage, in the .json file :
 ```
 "test.dot": "out -plugins=malta-graphviz[options:\"-Tjson\",outName:\"test.json\"]"
 ```